 Each of Hillcroft’s three group homes is certified annually by the Indiana State Department of Health through an Intermediate Care Facility for the Individuals with Disabilities (ICF/MR) survey process.

 Eligibility for Group Home services is determined by the Bureau of Development Disabilities Services (BDDS).
 An individual must contact BDDS at 765-288-6516 to determine eligibility.

-If interested in learning more about Hillcroft’s Group Home Services, please contact:
+If interested in learning more about Hillcroft’s Residential Services, contact: